HonorableAnomaly/HonorableAnomaly/README.md

 - 👋 Hey there, I’m Ricky!
 -
-- 👀 I’m interested in ... dying to self, sacrificially serving others in love and honoring the Lord with my thoughts, words and actions.
+- 👀 I’m interested in ... sacrificially serving others in love, dying to self and honoring the Lord with my thoughts, words and actions.
+-
-- My top hobbies involve playing the drums and working with music (including mixing), writing novels, creating art with various mediums and gaming.
+- My top hobbies involve playing the drums, reading/writing fantasy novels, creating art with various mediums and gaming.
 -
 - 🌱 I’m currently learning ... handling errors in Express apps and validating data.
 -